If you are pulled over for any reason, you don’t need to panic.

 - Put your hands on the steering wheel so they can be seen with ease

-How to Interact with the Police Officer During the Traffic Stop
+How to Interact with a New Orleans Police Officer During a Traffic Stop

 Above all, do not lie to the police officer.
 Be civil, attempt to move the interaction along to a conclusion and never admit to fault.
 There is nothing wrong with stating you do not want to answer any questions, thanking the police officer and moving forward.